 It gave me a feeling that I was in a Majestic German Village.
-Dortmund being the 8th Largest City of Germany has a lot to offer for tourists.
+Dortmund is the 8th Largest City in Germany and has a lot to offer for tourists.

-There was a big cart with horses.
-It was taking the people on the city round.
+In the city center, There was a big cart with horses.
+It was taking the people in the city around.
 There was a long queue.
 The excitement on the faces of kids, young and old people is beyond words.
-It reminded me a time how people used to roam around in Dortmund and its surroundings around 70 years ago on horse carts.
+I literally imagined the time when people used to roam around in Dortmund and its surroundings around 70 years ago on horse carts.

 They had created a small stable for the Ponies.
-In order to give the real look of stable and provide the natural habitat to small ponies, they had put the hay and food for them.
-The Ponies also offered rides for small kids upon 6 years.
-There was a man who is holding a kid and pony during ride.
+In order to give the real look of a horse stable and provide a natural habitat to small ponies, they had put the hay and food for them.
+The Ponies also offered rides for small kids for 6 years.
+There was a man who was holding a kid and a pony during the ride.

 More Germany Travel Blogs

-In my childhood, I used to watch a cartoon series in which kid has a Pony.
+In my childhood, I watched a cartoon series in which a kid has a Pony.
 It took me back to my childhood memories.
 Agghhh!!
-I am too old for Pony ride.
+I am too old for a Pony ride.

-Suddenly, I heard a sound of musical band parading with drums.
+Suddenly, I heard the sound of a musical band parading with drums.
 And everybody started getting curious to know what was happening.
-I was a bit far from the band so I was only able to saw two heads.
-I started approaching towards them and trying to make out my way from the crowd.
+I was a bit far from the band, so I was only able to see two heads.
+I started approaching them and trying to make out my way from the crowd.
 OMG – it was a Duck Parade.

-There were around 10 ducks and they were marching and following the music and taking the instructions from their masters.
-I was so surprised to see how they were changing their directions and taking turns on the instruction.
+There were around 10 ducks, and they were marching and following the music and taking instructions from their masters.
+I was so surprised to see how trained they were, they were changing their directions and taking turns with the instruction.
 This is something exceptional.

 There were also goats and sheep.
 They had created a separate compartment for them which had hay and grass.
 The area was full of kids.
 The kids were excited as it was a new experience for them to touch and feed them.

 There was also a traditional musical band performing with their instruments.
-They were dressed up like typical German villagers and producing an amazing music that instantly makes you dance on the beats.
-It was indeed one of the best German Cultural presentation I had ever experienced.
+They were dressed up like typical German villagers and produced amazing music that instantly made you dance to the beats.
+It was indeed one of the best German Cultural presentations I had ever experienced.

 There was an artist who was performing near Reinoldikirche.
-The pianist was playing the melodious music for the support of the artist.
+The pianist was playing melodious music in support of the artist.
 The artist had attracted a huge number of audiences.
-There were two ladders which were parallel to each other and there was a big rope joining both ladders.
+There were two ladders that were parallel to each other, and there was a big rope joining both ladders.

-The artist was trying to walk on the rope between two ladders but he was failing again and again but the helpers were not able to hold the ladder firmly.
-At last, the artist succeeded and received the huge applause from the audience.
+The artist was trying to walk on the rope between two ladders, but he was failing again and again, and the helpers were not able to hold the ladder firmly.
+At last, the artist succeeded and received huge applause from the audience.

-There were lot of stalls for games as well like shooting, archery, catch the stuff toys, basket the ball and many more.
-There were so many people who won lot of stuff like toys, teddy bears from these games.
-I took the challenge of winning the biggest teddy bear for my wife in shooting but ended up winning only a small truck.
+There were a lot of stalls for games as well, like shooting, archery, and many more.
+There were so many people who won a lot of stuff like toys and teddy bears from these games.
+I took the challenge of winning the biggest teddy bear for my wife but ended up winning only a small truck.
 But that was also fine for her.

 There was also a flame thrower who was performing with the fire.
 I must say it was one of the best performances of the night for me.
 He was inhaling the fuel and throwing out the fire flames from his mouth.

-They had also presented the early diesel engine.
-The visitors were fascinated by its designing and exterior.
+They also presented the early diesel engine.
+The visitors were fascinated by its design and exterior.

-I took a sky wheel ride and the view was so amazing from the top.
-It was not so high but you can enjoy the surroundings.
+I took a sky wheel ride, and the view was so amazing from the top.
+It was not so high, but you could enjoy the surroundings.
 The ticket was for € 4.50

 More German Travel Blogs:

-There were so many traditional German shops who were selling typical handmade stuff like wooden craved animals, woolen mats and rugs, baskets, lights, jewelry, decoration pieces, arrows and bows.
+There were so many traditional German shops that were selling typical handmade stuff like wooden craved animals, woolen mats and rugs, baskets, lights, jewelry, decoration pieces, arrows, and bows.

-There were also so many food stalls that make you hungry.
-They had so much to offer from typical German Pommes to French Crepes in different flavors, from Ice cream to waffles, German Famous curry wurst (hot dog with special sauce) to meat skewer.
-For the traditional food lovers, it is the best place.
+There were also so many food stalls that made you hungry.
+They had so much to offer, from typical German Pommes to French Crepes in different flavors, from Ice cream to waffles, Famous German currywurst (hot dog with special sauce) to a meat skewer.
+For traditional food lovers, it is the best place.

-On last day of the fair, it was Sunday but everything was open.
-It was so nice to see that EVERY BRAND in Dortmund was opened on SUNDAY.
-Everybody was busy in shopping- buying things from their favorite brands and enjoying the festival.
+Sunday was the last day of the fair, but everything was open.
+It was so nice to see that all the stores in Dortmund center were open on Sunday.
+Everybody was busy shopping- buying things from their favorite brands and enjoying the festival.